 In this tutorial, we will unfold two of the most important questions of the Java programming environment i.e What is JVM (Java Virtual Machine)? and What is JIT?.
 In an abstract, these two components work together to execute a Java program more efficiently and with higher speed.

+let’s see What is JVM is.
 JVM is virtually just a machine on which the Java programs actually run and operate.
 A Java program cannot run on any machine that doesn’t have or doesn’t support JVM.
 It is a core part of the Java Runtime Environment (JRE).
 The JVM is loaded with many specifications that work cooperatively to run a Java program.
-It is platform-dependent by nature i.e for each type of operating system there is a different JVM.
+It is platform-dependent by nature i.e for each type of operating system there is a different JVM (Java Virtual Machine).

 A developer need not worry about installing and configuring JVM.
 It comes built-in with the JDK package.

 The platform-independent feature of Java is made possible by JVM.
 The JVM is the one that can convert the Java bytecode into machine-understandable code.
 The conversion of Java Bytecode to machine code takes place in multiple specifications inside a JVM.